Hendri1606/ubuntu-preseed-iso-generator/README.md

 # Ubuntu Preseed ISO Generator

-Generate an ISO image for automated Ubuntu 20.04 desktop installations.
+Generate an ISO image for automated Ubuntu 20.04/Focal or 22.04/Jammy desktop installations.
 This script uses the traditional preseed method.

 ### Behavior